tinyMLx/appendix/ArduinoFAQ.md

 2. ```chmod``` the serial port as follows: ```sudo chmod a+rw <SERIAL_PORT>```.

 3. If you still cannot access the serial port, you may have the ```modemmanager``` package installed and set to auto-capture all serial devices.
 This package is used for cellular connections from your laptop.
 If you are not using your laptop for cellular you can remove the package with ```sudo apt-get purge modemmanager```.

+### What Arduino software versions do I need to install?

+We have tested the TinyML kit on the following:
++ Arduino IDE version 1.8.13
++ Arduino mbed-enabled board files version 1.3.1
++ TensorFlow Lite for Microcontrollers Arudino library version 2.4.0-ALPHA
++ Arduino_LSM9DS1 Arudino library version 1.1.0
++ ArduinoBLE version Arudino library 1.1.3
++ Havrard_TinyMLx Arudino library version 0.1.0

+### I'm getting the error ```fatal error: XXXX.h: No such file or directory```

+This usually means that you do not have a needed library installed.
+Please go back to the software setup (and/or look at the list one question above) and make sure you have installed all of the libraries needed by the course!